Top 10 foods to try in Switzerland

 It was once said that a girl from Basel could not marry until she knew how to make roasted flour soup.
 Though there are countless ways to make the dish, at its most basic, it is simply flour, butter, onion and beef stock, topped with a reserved grating of Gruyere.
 Legend has it the soup was created when a distracted cook was chatting away, leaving flour cooking in a pot until accidentally browned.
 Rather than ditch the mishap, it was turned into a dish that has endured.
 The soup is a must-have at Basel Carnival, which is officially launched with a serving of it at 3am.

 Discover more delicious soup recipes, such as our most popular spiced carrot & lentil soup.

 Scents of wood-burning fires and pine waft through Switzerland’s roads in cooler months.
 Step into most hillside haunts and the fragrance of pungent melted raclette cheese will also greet you.
 Hailing from the canton of Valais, raclette is a local cheese customarily grilled slowly over a fire, with layer-by-melted-layer sliced off to blanket boiled potatoes, pickles and onions.
 Contemporary raclette machines make grilling commonplace in Swiss homes, where friends gather for hours, waiting for slices of raclette to melt, while drinking copious glasses of local Fendant wine.

-Sample it yourself with this potato & wild mushroom melt
+Sample it yourself with our raclette recipe or this potato & wild mushroom melt.

 The Italian-speaking canton of Ticino has been stirring polenta - a cornmeal dish, cooked into porridge – for centuries.
 Traditionally, it was cooked slowly in a copper cauldron over a fire, until thick and hearty.
 Come wintertime, savoury braised beef, teeming with wine-induced flavours, is a staple pairing with polenta, in a perfect marriage of rustic tastes and culinary traditions.